URLs for Page tagging

 /category/user/profile.html

-The path to the resource on the Web server.
+The path to the resource on the web server.
 Everything after the domain is the path.
 This identifies certain content or folders in the domain.
 In this example:

 • category is a subfolder, sometimes called a subdirectory, similar to a folder on your computer.